A horse fitted with a western saddle and a thick western saddle pad.

 There’s nothing more frustrating—or potentially dangerous—than a saddle that constantly shifts.
 A non-slip surface is key to keeping your entire setup secure.
 While a properly fitting saddle is the first priority, the right pad provides extra stability.
 Some materials, like certain types of felt or specialized synthetic foams, offer a natural grip.
 Others are designed with a specific non-slip texture or material on the underside.
 This feature prevents the pad from sliding out from under the saddle, which reduces friction, prevents sores, and gives you a more stable and secure seat.

-Spine Relief and Even Pressure
+Protecting the Spine and Distributing Pressure

 A horse’s spine is not designed to carry weight directly.
 A quality saddle pad should always provide clearance over the spine to avoid painful pressure.
 Look for pads with a contoured or "cutback" design that follows the natural curve of your horse’s withers and back.
 Many of our best-selling products feature a channel that runs down the center, creating a space where the pad doesn’t touch the spine at all.
 This design, combined with the pad’s cushioning, helps distribute the rider’s weight evenly across the large back muscles on either side of the spine, preventing soreness and ensuring a much more comfortable ride for your horse.